-We are a church located in Woden in the South of Canberra.
+We are a welcoming church located in the Woden area in the South of Canberra.

+The Lord Jesus Christ builds his church through God’s Word by His Holy Spirit.
 We believe Jesus Christ is God’s King, who was crucified for our sin and gloriously resurrected as Lord of all the nations.
 We are promised that he will come to judge the world and that now he offers forgiveness and new life to everyone.

 When we gather as a church, we may re-affirm our faith in the form of a creed.

 Our history dates back to 20 August 1967, when a small congregation of 8 people gathered at the Pearce Primary School with Bishop Cecil Warren in a newly created Provisional District of St George’s, covering the suburbs of Pearce, Torrens, Mawson and Farrer.